 When investing, and looking to maximise returns, it easy to forget that even with the best of intentions and the utmost vigilance we can overlook something so simple as over-diversification.
 So it’s best to look under the bonnet from time to time to readjust, rebalance, and remove if need be.

 To read our previous discussion on risk to investing, please check out the “Roulette Risk – Big 5 Unknown Investment Risks”.
-Next week in the third part of our series on Risk, our CEO, Dominic Gamble, will be discussing what he has seen in the industry and personally experienced when investors take unnecessary risk.

 To discover which wealth managers precisely suit your needs simply try our online smart tool making sure to specify all your financial planning and investment requirements.